-We briefly recall Frauenfelder's \emph{cascade construction} of Morse homology for Morse functions with degenerate critical points satisfying the Morse-Bott condition (cf. \cite[Appendix C]{Frauenfelder1}).
+We briefly recall Frauenfelder's \emph{cascade construction} of Morse homology for Morse functions with degenerate critical points satisfying the Morse--Bott condition (cf.~\cite[Appendix C]{Frauenfelder1}).
 Let $(M,g)$ be a Riemannian (Banach) manifold.
-A smooth function $f:M\to\mathbbm R$ is called {\emph{Morse-Bott}} if the set $\crit(f)\subseteq M$ of its critical points is a finite-dimensional submanifold of $M$, and if for each $x\in\crit(f)$ the {\emph{Morse-Bott condition}} $T_x\crit(f)=\ker\Hess_xf$ is satisfied.
-As an additional datum, we fix a Morse function $h:\crit(f)\to\mathbbm R$ which satisfies the Morse-Smale condition, i.e. the stable and unstable manifolds $W_h^s(x)$ and $W_h^u(y)$ of any two critical points $x,y\in\crit(h)$ intersect transversally.
+A smooth function $f\colon M\to\mathbbm R$ is called {\emph{Morse--Bott}} if the set $\crit(f)\subseteq M$ of its critical points is a finite-dimensional submanifold of $M$, and if for each $x\in\crit(f)$ the {\emph{Morse--Bott condition}} $T_x\crit(f)=\ker\Hess_xf$ is satisfied.
+As an additional datum, we fix a Morse function $h\colon\crit(f)\to\mathbbm R$ which satisfies the Morse--Smale condition, i.e.~the stable and unstable manifolds $W_h^s(x)$ and $W_h^u(y)$ of any two critical points $x,y\in\crit(h)$ intersect transversally.
 We assign to a critical point $x\in\crit(h)\subseteq\crit(f)$ the index